craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Herbal Cream
 Tiny (2), 3 Action Cost (UNPACK > PREP > APPLY)
 Creation:
+	- 1 Watch spent at 12+ Alchemy or Herbalism
+	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
+	- 1x "Healing Materials" -> 1x Herbal Cream

 APPLY: You apply the cream to a wound.
 The creature you applied the contents to regains two expended Hit Die.
 Then, they may expend a Hit Die and regain the number rolled plus their Constitution Modifier as Vitality.